 From time to time, the GSA Directly-Elected Officers will undertake travel to attend meetings or conferences related to their portfolios.
-In accordance with GSA Bylaw and Policy, Section K: Finances, "summaries of actual expenses will be reviewed by the GSAB prior to posting on the GSA website."
+In accordance with GSA Bylaw and Policy, Section K: Finances, summaries of actual expenses will be reviewed by the GSAB and then posted on the GSA website.

 2018-2019 Business Travel Expenses: